Jamazi4/bimcat/node-notes.md

 UI:

+- and dynamic props
 - save control state to user's profile? - add control presets?
-- and dynamic props
 - highlight wrong links - at least to wrong input type will be easy - then also eval errors
-- lock node menu buttons
+- lock/hide node menu buttons
 - color picker in output node
 - addNode menu to have search - and display under right click
 - regions with color and name (SVG)